tormaroe/cl-hipchat/README.md

 **cl-hipchat** is a HipChat API wrapper client library for Common Lisp.

+State: Usable but not complete.
+Breaking changes may occur.

 ## Initialization

 You will not found cl-hipchat in QuickLisp yet, but it you clone this repo into your QuickLisp local-projects folder it does not matter.
 Load it like this: